ncsa/ncsa_system_documentation/docs/source/common/allocations/index.rst

 To get started with Illinois allocations, `request an NCSA Kerberos account <https://identity.ncsa.illinois.edu/join/ETGX7ICQAX>`_.
 Account creation may take up to 24 hours once requested.

 Once your user account has been created, you can submit proposals for open Illinois allocation requests by visiting the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/login>`_.
+For more information on how to submit an allocation request, refer to :ref:`xras-new`.

 .. table:: Illinois Allocation Resource Summary